SENSUIKAN!

 1 January 1944:

 Arrives at Bordeaux.
-Thereafter, work to permanently convert the U-219 to a transport submarine is begun during which she is fitted with a snorkel.
+Thereafter, work to permanently convert U-219 to a transport submarine is begun during which she is fitted with a snorkel.
 In addition to her 37-mm AA gun, a quadruple-mounted 20-mm "Flakvierling" AA gun is fitted to replace a pair of single-mount 20-mm AA guns.

 23 August 1944: